 o "The more you mark it, the more it marks you."

-o "Bible study is not optional in the Christian life.
+o "Biblical meditation and study is not optional in the Christian life.
 It is both the obligation and the privilege of all believers.
-If you are not involved in regular, systematic Bible study, you are missing one of the primary means God uses to bring us to maturity (1 Peter 2:2)."
+If you are not involved in regular, systematic Bible study, you are missing one of the primary means God uses to bring us closer to Him and to maturity (1 Peter 2:2)."

 The Book of Ruth, Background